HernandoMV/brain-locations-visualizer/docs/examples/README.rst

-This is my gallery
+Example gallery
 ==================

-Below is a gallery of examples
+These are examples of the functionality of the library.